Street Hockey Rules Explained

 We’ve outlined the basic rules of street hockey to help you gain a better understanding of how to play.

-Street hockey can be played almost anywhere—on the street, in a court or gym.
+Street hockey is played—well, on the street.
 Players are on foot and use a ball instead of a puck.
 The size of the rink depends on the age and team size, but generally, street hockey rinks are smaller than ice hockey rinks.

 While the objective is simple—to shoot the ball in the opponent’s net—it’s not as easy as it sounds.
 Every game starts with a face-off where opposing players face each other with their sticks one foot apart on the ground.
 When the referee drops the ball, the play begins.
 Games consist of two 15-minute halves with a running clock.